s8sg/linker/README.md

 While running as **waitfor** linker runs in foreground, to halt execution till all the event has successfully occured

-#### Using with Docker Swarm:
+#### Using with Docker Compose:

-linker can be useful in a docker swarm environment.
+linker can be useful in a docker compose environment.
 Docker entrypoint script can use linker to waitfor other service in different container

-For a situation where `webserver` container depends on `mysql` container, we can use docker swarm features to `link` and `depends_on`.
+For a situation where `webserver` container depends on `mysql` container, we can use docker compose features to `link` and `depends_on`.
 Although `depends_on` check if the container has started, but not the application status

 to halt `webserver` from starting, `linter` can be used to waitfor `mysql` to start